Skip to content

 Winter

-Deep tones and high-contrast palettes—navy and gold, emerald and cream—create drama.
+Deep tones and high-contrast palettes, such as navy and gold or emerald and cream, create drama.
 Warm lighting prevents colors from looking flat.

 Check your venue lighting before committing.
 Incandescent light warms colors, while LED and fluorescent can cool tones.
 Bring fabric swatches and paper samples to look at under the venue lighting if you can.